charlie-yao/react-aria-widgets/packages/react-aria-widgets/README.md

 # React ARIA Widgets

-React ARIA Widgets is a collection of React components designed to help developers implement the patterns found in the [ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/).
+React ARIA Widgets is a collection of React primitives designed to help developers implement the patterns found in the [ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/).

 Please note that this library should **NOT** be used in a production environment!
-At the time of writing, this project was developed primarily for educational purposes.
-Though you are free to make issues on this repository, longterm support in the form of additional features, bug fixes, maintenance, or etc. cannot be guaranteed!
+It's still in a pre-alpha stage and the API is subject to major breaking changes.

-See https://www.charlieyao.com/react-aria-widgets for examples and documentation.
+See [React ARIA Widgets](https://www.charlieyao.com/react-aria-widgets) for examples and documentation.

 ## Features

-* [(Mostly) unstyled](https://www.charlieyao.com/react-aria-widgets/support#faq-mostly-unstyled) components that are easily composable and customizable
+* Unstyled, accessible components that are easily composable and customizable
-* Modular design that abstracts stateful logic into higher-order components (HOCs) and React hooks
-* Unopinionated ["base" components](https://www.charlieyao.com/react-aria-widgets/getting-started#base-components) that exist primarily to document the necessary HTML elements and ARIA attributes for developers who wish to write their own implementations
+* Modularized design that gives developers the freedom to choose which hooks, components, etc. they wish to import
-* Adheres to the APG complete with focus control and full keyboard support
+* Adheres to the APG complete with focus control and keyboard support

 ## Installation